 Social media is being used by third parties to communicate about our products and product candidates and the diseases our therapies are designed to treat.
 We believe that members of the CF community may be more active on social media as compared to other patient populations due to the demographics of this patient population.
 Social media practices in the pharmaceutical and biotechnology industries are evolving, which creates uncertainty and risk of noncompliance with regulations applicable to our business.
 For example, patients may use social media platforms to comment on the effectiveness of, or adverse experiences with, a product or a product candidate, which could result in reporting obligations.
 In addition, our employees may engage on social media in ways that may not comply with legal or regulatory requirements, which may give rise to liability, lead to the loss of trade secrets and other intellectual property, or result in public disclosure of protected personal information.
-There is a risk of inappropriate disclosure of sensitive information or negative or inaccurate posts or comments about us on any social media.
+There is a risk of inappropriate disclosure of sensitive information or negative or inaccurate posts or comments about us on any social networking website.
+Certain data protection regulations, such as the GDPR, apply to personal data contained on social media.
 If any of these events were to occur or we otherwise fail to comply with applicable regulations, we could incur liability, face regulatory actions or incur harm to our business, including damage to our reputation.